|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 2nd Lt.
 Frank J. Topolcany, O-667875 (KIA / BR) Cicero, IL

 Crashed August 15, 1943

-Assigned to the 5th Air Force, 35th Fighter Group, 41st Fighter Squadron.
+Assigned to the 5th Air Force (5th AF), 35th Fighter Group (35th FG), 41st Fighter Squadron (41st FS) "The Flying Buzzsaws".
 No known nose art or nickname.

 Topolcany was officially declared dead the day of the mission.
-His grave details are unknown, he is presumed to be buried in a private cemetery in the United States.
+He is buried at Bohemian National Cemetery in section 26.